IeiuniumLux/Visual-SLAM/README.md

 ## Load/Save Map

 You can change the `reuse_map` and the `save_map` parameters in [Visual-SLAM.yaml](Visual-SLAM.yaml) to load/save a map.
 If `reuse_map` is true, Visual-SLAM loads the map saved as [Slam_latest_Map.bin](Slam_latest_Map.bin).
 If `save_map` is true, Visual-SLAM overwrites [Slam_latest_Map.bin](Slam_latest_Map.bin) with the current map.

+## Contributors

+Sebastian Hening, Akshay Shetty, and Alfredo Benocmo

+## Acknowledgments
+The authors would like to thank our collaborators and colleagues in the NASA SAFE50 project team.